 bool SetStatus(bool newStatus);

 Judging from the signature alone, it appears to set a status.
 But what about that return value?
 What is its purpose?
 Why does this state-changing method return a boolean value?
 Is it the value of the updated status?
-Maybe it’s an indicator as to whether the update operation succeeded?
+Or is it an indicator of whether the update operation succeeded?

 We’re left scratching our heads.
 It’s a command with query aspects.
 Confusing.